More

 Ways to Prevent Unauthorized Computer Access Using UEM

-All the UEM capabilities mentioned below can be enforced on multiple work computers from a unified console.
-Work computers can be categorized into device or user groups after they are enrolled.
-Once established, policies can be applied across an entire fleet of work computers, which are mostly Windows, followed by macOS.
+UEM capabilities can be applied across multiple work computers from a centralized console.
+After enrolling devices, businesses can categorize them into device or user groups.
+Once set up, policies to prevent unauthorized access can be enforced across an entire fleet of work computers, typically including Windows and macOS systems.

 Passcode Policies